2013 Stanford University-Peking University Internet Law and Public Policy Conference

 Deputy Division Director, Antimonopoly Division at Antimonopoly and Anti-Unfair Competition Enforcement Bureau, State Administration for Industry and Commerce, People’s Republic of China

-ZHAO Yiqin is the Deputy Division Director of the Antimonopoly Division at the State Administration for Industry and Commerce in China.
+ZHAO Yiqin served as Deputy Division Director in the Antimonopoly Division of China's State Administration for Industry and Commerce, focusing on antitrust enforcement.

 ZHOU Hanhua